CodepediaOrg/codepediaorg.github.io/CONTRIBUTING.md

-# Contributing to Codingpedia could mean several things
+# Contributing to Codepedia.org could mean several things

 1. Contribute to the website itself (bugfixes and new features)
 2. Contribute with a [new post to Codepedia.org](CONTRIBUTING_POST.md)